CanRauCode/pulumi-aws-contact/readme.md

 # Pulumi AWS TypeScript by CangleCode

-## Link to video tutorial follows.
+## Link to video tutorial on YouTube

+[Jamstack Contact Form Microservice with Pulumi & AWS Serverless / Infrastructure as Code [PART 2]](https://youtu.be/oyzutcIVypg)

 ## Required Pulumi Config